Imsol0/heimdall/README.md

-# Heimdall — Gungnir-Style Certificate Transparency Monitor
+# Heimdall - Certificate Transparency Monitor

 Heimdall is a modern continuation of the original **Gungnir** workflow: a Go CLI that tails Certificate Transparency logs, writes `Hostname: sub.domain.tld` records per monitored root, and notifies you the moment new certificates appear for your estate.
 It keeps the beloved Gungnir experience while adding automatic CT log discovery, persistent deduplication, Discord alerts, and hot-reloadable root lists.